mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-11"></a>
 [Back to top](#top)
 ## FL-11 -- Rep. Daniel Webster (R)
+### Committees
+Daniel Webster is the #17 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016